Third harmonic-mediated amplification in TWPA: Conclusion

 \subsection{Acknowledgments}

 This work was supported in part by the Slovak Research and Development Agency under contract No. APVV-20-0425, the SPS Programme NATO grant number G5796, and the Comenius University in Bratislava through the CLARA@UNIBA.SK high-performance computing facilities, services, and staff expertise at the Centre for Information Technology (https://uniba.sk/en/HPC-Clara).
 The authors thankfully acknowledge the computer resources at MareNostrum5 and the technical support provided by Barcelona Supercomputing Center (RES-FI-2025-1-0044).
+Part of the research results was obtained using the computational resources procured in the national project National competence centre for high performance computing (project code: 311070AKF2) funded by European Regional Development Fund, EU Structural Funds Informatization of society, Operational Program Integrated Infrastructure.

 The authors would like to thank Roman Martoňák, Matej Badin and David Vrba for their assistance in setting up the simulation platform and for sharing access to their numerical cluster.